-- G69 'Hidden Mole Valley'
+- G69 'Platinum Jubilee'

-- G70 'Working Outdoors'
+- G70 'Weird Wildlife'

-- G71 'Garden Wildlife'
+- G71 'Early Morning'

-- G72 'Nature's Sculpture'
+- G72 'Family and Other Animals'

 SECTION H-YOUNG PEOPLE'S CLASSES ALL ENTRIES SHOULD BE THE YOUNG PERSON'S OWN WORK

 THE IRVINE CUP

 Presented by Karen Irvine, to be awarded to the most outstanding entry in the Children's Section- 3 to 4 years old and the Community Nursery Class THE HEYGATE CUP Presented by Mr and Mrs W J Heygate for the most outstanding entry in the Children's Section- up to and including 8 years old.
 THE WILKINSON CUP Presented by Mrs R C Spence for the most outstanding entry by a child 9 years and over.
 THE HUDLASS CUP For the winner of the best entry in the St Michael's School classes.